rdmpage/data-citation-corpus/README.md

 > A trusted central aggregate of all data citations to further our understanding of data usage and advance meaningful data metrics.

 The data is available [by request](https://makedatacount.org/data-citation/#first-release), this repository documents my explorations of the data.
+(The data has subsequently been made freely available on Zenodo [doi:10.5281/zenodo.11196859](https://doi.org/10.5281/zenodo.11196859). )

 Release announcement [DataCite launches first release of the Data Citation Corpus](https://makedatacount.org/first-release-of-the-open-global-data-citation-corpus/) doi:10.60804/r14z-mw10.